jarelllama/Blocklist-Checker/README.md

 The percentage next to the count is the entries removed from the total compressed entries.

-### Percentage of usable domains
+### Percentage of usable compressed domains

 Percentage of potential domains that can be used in a DNS blocklist.

-`domains usable = raw domains - entries compressed - dead domains - invalid entries`
+`domains usable = compressed entries - dead domains - invalid entries`

 ### Domains found in Tranco